 How to Connect to L2TP/IPSec VPN Server Behind NAT

 If the destination L2TP VPN server is behind NAT, you cannot connect to it from a Windows computer with the default settings.
 The problem is that the IPsec protocol doesn’t support NAT.
 To bypass this restriction, NAT-T is used, which encapsulates IPsec packets over UDP/4500.

 NAT-T is enabled by default in almost all operating systems (iOS, Android, Linux) except Windows.

-If the L2TP/IPsec VPN server is behind a NAT device, in order to connect external clients through NAT correctly, you have to make some changes to the registry both on the server and client side to allow UDP packet encapsulation for L2TP and NAT-T support in IPsec.
+If the L2TP/IPsec VPN server is behind NAT, it is necessary to make a registry change on both the server and client to allow UDP packet encapsulation for L2TP and support (NAT-T) for IPsec.

 - Open the Registry Editor (

 regedit.exe) and go to the following registry key: